 Many sales leaders think a training program is as simple as having a few training sessions, sitting in on a few calls, and handing out a sales playbook.
 However, a truly effective sales training requires a much greater investment of resources and time.

-“We think of the IMPACT sales leadership system as a training curriculum, but also an ongoing guidebook for sales leaders,” Henley states.
+“We think of the Impact Leadership System as a training curriculum, but also an ongoing guidebook for sales leaders,” Henley states.

 And, if it isn’t obvious by now, this training program is made for sales leaders at all levels of organizations and experience.